tdsmith/brew-evolution/XXX-python-application-runtime.md

 * Do nothing and continue recommending `--build-from-source` to allow Python applications to build against "foreign" Pythons.

-This is not preferred because it is an indirect solution to the actual pain point, which is that changes to the default system Python interpreter are undesirable.
+This is not preferred because it is an indirect solution to the actual pain point, which is that changes to the default Python interpreter are undesirable.

 Further, the `--build-from-source` workaround relies on the bottle-pouring and dependency-resolution logic for requirements.
 This logic is subtle, difficult to explain, does not persist through upgrades, and subject to change.